isomerpages/mlaw-acd/_information-for-regulated-dealers/1-list-of-registered-dealers.md

 **Note:**

-* The registered dealers in the list are regulated by the Registrar of Regulated Dealers for Anti-Money Laundering and Countering the Financing of Terrorism in their business of regulated dealing<sup>2</sup> or business as intermediaries for regulated dealing.
+* The registered dealers in the list are regulated by the Registrar of Regulated Dealers for anti-money laundering and countering the financing of terrorism in their business of regulated dealing<sup>2</sup> or business as intermediaries for regulated dealing.

 * If you are a regulated dealer existing before 10 April 2019, you have a transition period of 6 months to obtain your Certificate of Registration by 9 October 2019.
 (If you have applied to register with the Registrar of Regulated Dealers, and are not in the list of registered dealers, contact us at [www.mlaw.gov.sg/eservices/enquiry/](https://www.mlaw.gov.sg/eservices/enquiry/){:target="_blank"}).